-The various monsters of the screen (whether they be human, boogeyman, or otherworldly) would be nothing without that original final girl that stood up to them for the first time.
-As they raced upstairs or hid in closets with only their wits to protect and save themselves, many of these final girls would go on to achieve mainstream success, and some with acclaim, continuing in the world of film or television.
-Yet, as many of the respective monsters grew stronger with each sequel to follow, even they were brought back a step as these final girls made their returns to the world of horror.
+The various monsters of the screen (whether they be human, boogeyman, or otherworldly) would be nothing without the final girl that stood up to them for the first time.
+Many of these women would go on to achieve mainstream success, and some with acclaim, continuing in the world of film or television.
+Yet, as many of the respective monsters grew stronger with each sequel to follow, even they were taken aback as these final girls made their returns to the world of horror.

 Carol Kane in When a Stranger Calls Back